-The best small business apps provide a simple way to manage various aspects of your business, whether working from home, the office, or on the go.
+The best small business apps make it simple and easy to manage your business working from home, the office, or on the go.

 Small business owners know the need to remain agile and efficient.
 Mobile devices almost certainly play an everyday role, but choosing the best apps for them can be tricky.